wardourdigital/ExpressionEngine-User-Guide/docs/fieldtypes/rte.md

 The Rich Text Editor is like a word processor that allows you to create richly-formatted content without writing any HTML.
 For example, you can create links, insert images, create bulleted or numbered lists, and a whole lot more.

-Read more about creating custom toolsets for your Rich Text Editor at [Rich Text Editor Module Control Panel](/add-ons/rte.md#control-panel).

 ## Field Options

 ### Textarea Row Height